flectra-hq/documentation-user/accounting/overview/main_concepts/memento.rst

 recorded as another transaction: bank transfer, direct charge, etc.

-Odoo should automatically reconcile most transactions, only a few of them should need manual review.
-When the bank reconciliation process is finished, the balance on the bank account in Odoo should match the bank statement's balance.
+Flectra should automatically reconcile most transactions, only a few of them should need manual review.
+When the bank reconciliation process is finished, the balance on the bank account in Flectra should match the bank statement's balance.

 .. rst-class:: checks-handling